ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Conclusion

 \section{Conclusion}

 \CCH{ This work presents a novel framework, ExReg, for wide-range photo exposure correction.
-We may be the first to formulate the exposure correction task as a multi-dimension regression process and propose a novel two-stage approach.
+We formulate the exposure correction task as a multi-dimension regression process and propose a novel two-stage approach.
 In the first stage, we design MEGNet to generate images with variant exposure settings for multi-dimension regression in the next step.
 Next, RegNet, built upon Encoder-ANP-decoder and including an auxiliary module for image details preservation, is applied to predict the region-wise exposure values and generate the final well-exposed image.
-Our ExReg, combining MEGNe and RegNe, outperforms SOTA algorithms in terms of PSNR and SSIM and can yield more visually consistent results given variant testing images under diverse exposures.
+Our ExReg, combining MEGNet and RegNet, outperforms SOTA algorithms in terms of PSNR and SSIM and can yield more visually consistent results given variant testing images under diverse exposures.}